perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

      }
 ```

 ...and we are back on the safe (NUL-terminating) side.
-The second hunk above is the important one.
-I
+The second hunk above is the important one;
-don't plan to let UTF-16 strings in Perlang be NUL terminated in the long run, but for now, it'll be
+it makes sure to reserve exactly one character extra for the NUL terminator.
+I don't plan to let
-good enough.
+UTF-16 strings in Perlang be NUL terminated in the long run, but for now, it'll be good enough.

 ## The moral of the story